Domestic Postgraduate Research Scholarship Selection Process

 All applications for Admission and Scholarship for Higher Degree by Research (HDR) at the University of Adelaide are ranked in a competitive application process.

-Research Training Program Scholarships and University of Adelaide Divisional Scholarships form the majority of the available awards in the Mid Year Round and the Major Round.
+Research Training Program Scholarships, University of Adelaide Divisional Scholarships and Master of Philosophy (No Honours) Scholarships form the majority of the available awards in the Mid Year Round and the Major Round.
 Selection of applicants for University of Adelaide Divisional Scholarships may also include consideration of their suitability to undertake a specified project.

 Other awards with individual eligibility criteria may be offered in the Major Round.
 Applicants will be considered for any awards for which they may be eligible, and according to the individual criteria for each award.